GBU-12 Paveway II: Guidance

 The US Department of Defense has upgraded GBU-12 production versions to include GPS guidance modes.
 Lockheed Martin is the sole source for US Navy purchases of this version.
 Raytheon sells upgraded GBU-12s to the US Government and 23 other nations.

 Laser-guided bombs are often labeled "smart bombs" because they are able to follow a non-ballistic trajectory when laser designation of the intended target is undertaken.
 According to Raytheon's fact sheet for the Paveway II, 99 deliveries of guided munitions will yield a circular error probable (CEP) of only 3.6 ft, versus a CEP of 310 ft for 99 unguided bombs dropped under similar conditions.

 Paveway II laser-guided bombs use what is known as "bang bang" guidance.
-This means the bomb's fins deflect fully, rather than proportionally when it is attempting to guide to the laser spot.
-For example, if it sees the laser spot and determines that it should make a change it deflects its fins until it has over-corrected and then it deflects back the opposite direction, creating a sinusoidal type of flight path.
+This means the bomb's fins deflect fully, rather than proportionally when attempting to guide to the laser spot.
+For example, if the laser spotting determines that change need to be made, the fins deflect until over-correction and then deflect back in the opposite direction, creating a sinusoidal type of flight path.
 This type of guidance may be less efficient at times, however is more cost-effective and allows the use of simpler electronics in the guidance system.